CodeJonesW/Wills_Blog/assets/blog-posts/building-with-cloudflare.md

 ### Managing Workers with Wrangler

-Wrangler, Cloudflare’s CLI, made deploying and managing Workers straightforward, supporting quick setup, local development, and seamless deployment.
+Wrangler, Cloudflare’s CLI, made deploying and managing Workers straightforward, supporting quick setup, local development, and deployment.

 Getting started with Wrangler was as simple as running